zaidcareem/contact-management-system-mysql-javafx/README.md

 [ in order to prevent data truncation error in the database, refer ___src\controllers\AddContactController.java -> validateNumber(String number)___ ]

 Also, it should be non-negative.

+### Other :

+IDE and other tools used are;

+1. IntelliJ Community Edition
+2. Scene Builder